 That is what it is like being Muslim in America.

-Even before 9/11 happened, my parents liked to remind us, often, that we are Arab first, American second.
+Even before 9/11 happened, my parents liked to remind us, often, that we are Arab AND American.
 We are Sudanese and Egyptian and we should not forget our culture, lest we be swept away by the “bad influence” of high school parties, American pop culture, and rap music.
 My parents were incredibly strict, but it was out of fear: fear that we’d “lose” our culture, but also fear that we’d be punished because of it.

 I was the staunch defender of American culture.
 It is America that allowed me to become the stubborn and opinionated person I am today (much to my parents’ chagrin and pride).